CalabreseLab/hmseekr/README.md

 2. queryfadir (-qf): Path to the fasta file of query seq (e.g. functional regions of a ncRNA).
 If query fasta contains more than one sequence, all the sequences in query fasta file will be merged to one sequence for calculating seekr.pearson and for calculating kmer count files for hmseekr
 3. bkgfadir (-bkgf): fasta file directory for background sequences, which serves as the normalizing factor for the input of seekr_norm_vectors and used by seekr_kmer_counts function.
 This fasta file can be different from the nullfadir fasta file
 4. knum (-k): a single integer value for kmer number, must be the same as the kmer number used in the findhits function
-5. lengthfilter (-lf): only keep hits sequences that have length > lengthfilter for calculating stats in the output, default=25. if no filter is needed, set to 0
+5. lenmin (-li): keep hits sequences that have length > lenmin for calculating stats in the output, default=100. if no filter is needed, set to 0
+6. lenmax (-la): keep hits sequences that have length < lenmax for calculating stats in the output, default=1000. if no filter is needed, set to a super large number
+7. pfilter (-pf): only keep hits sequences that have seekr pearson correlation p value < pfilter for calculating stats in the output, default=1.1. if no filter is needed, set to 1.1
-6. outputdir (-dir): path of output directory, default is current directory, save the final dataframe together with other intermediate files
+8. outputdir (-dir): path of output directory, default is current directory, save the final dataframe together with other intermediate files
-7. progressbar (-pb): whether to show progress bar, default=True: show progress bar
+9. progressbar (-pb): whether to show progress bar, default=True: show progress bar

 #### Output:
 a dataframe with seekr p value added to the findhits dataframe